wjzhengsh/blockchain/howto/remote_peer_aws.md

 4. Run the following peer CLI command to fetch the genesis block of the channel.

-   **IMPORTANT:** In the following command, replace each occurence of `<PEER_ENROLL_ID>` with the enroll id associated with this  peer instance which was specified in the Quick Start template.
+   **IMPORTANT:** In the following command, replace each occurrence of `<PEER_ENROLL_ID>` with the enroll id associated with this  peer instance which was specified in the Quick Start template.
 This value can be located by running the command `ls /etc/hyperledger/`.
 There will be two folders listed: `fabric`, and the second one is your `<PEER_ENROLL_ID>`.

    ```
    CORE_PEER_TLS_ROOTCERT_FILE=/etc/hyperledger/<PEER_ENROLL_ID>/tls/ca.crt CORE_PEER_TLS_ENABLED=true CORE_PEER_ADDRESS=${PEERADDR} CORE_PEER_LOCALMSPID=${ORGID} CORE_PEER_MSPCONFIGPATH=/etc/hyperledger/<PEER_ENROLL_ID>/msp/ GOPATH=/ peer channel fetch 0 -o ${ORDERER_1} -c ${CHANNEL} --cafile /etc/hyperledger/<PEER_ENROLL_ID>/orderer_tlscacert.pem --tls